nadezola/weather_classifier/README.md

 git submodule update --init
 ```

-* We recommend to use Python3.8 virtual environment with `requirements.txt`
+* We recommend to use Python3.8 virtual environment with `requirements.txt`:

 ```bash
 # apt install python3.8-venv